Karumi/kodein-sample-testing/README.md

 # Kodein-sample-testing [![Build Status](https://api.travis-ci.org/Karumi/kodein-sample-testing.svg?branch=master)]
 (https://travis-ci.org/Karumi/kodein-sample-testing)

-The main goal of this of this repository is written a small example to show how use Kodein to provide different implementations for production code and testing code.
+This repository aims to be a small example of how to use Kodein to provide different implementations for production code and testing code

 ##Description

-The idea is to use Kodein to have the possibility to replace part of our production code for mocking implementations, with the objective to have control about the test environment.
+The idea is to use Kodein replacing part of our production code using test doubles during the instrumentation tests execution.
+This allow us to write instrumentation tests easily.

 For writing those tests we are going to use a property that Kodein give us, the ability to override dependencies in a graph.

-Our first problem is Android does give us the possibility to provide dependencies to our activities using the constructor.
-Because Activities constructors are not public and we need to use Kodein to replace those dependencies.
+As Android does not give us the possibility to provide dependencies by constructor, we need to use Kodein to replace those dependencies.
+This is the main issue we fix using "override dependencies" Kodein feature.

-In the example, we have a simple Activity, that has two dependencies, one is an Activity dependency, it's really common that we have dependencies that only live in the activity lifecycle, like a Presenter, a controller, or any visual dependency, you can find it in ```ActivityScopeClass.kt```.
-The other one is an Application scope dependency, a lot of dependencies live more than the Activity, for example, a DataSource, API calls, caches...
-You can find this example in the class ```ApplicationScopeClass.kt```.
-For the example, we are going to define this class as a Singleton, only for shows that we can override singletons provision for any kind of mock.
+In this example we can find a simple Activity with two dependencies.
+The first dependency is just related to the Activity execution context.
+Having dependencies that only live during the activity lifecycle, like a Presenter, a controller, or any visual dependency is quite common.
+You can find it in ActivityScopeClass.kt.
+The second dependency is an Application scope dependency.
+This dependency lifecycle is linked to the Application lifecycle and not to the Activity lifecycle as the first dependency does.
+You can find this example in the class ApplicationScopeClass.kt.
+This class is defined as a Singleton just to show that we can override singletons provision using any type of test dobules.

-We wrote a simple test class, that using Espresso check the texts that return both previous classes.
+We wrote a simple test class using Espresso to check if the text shown to the user is the one obtained from the production code dependency or our test double.

-You can find it in ```MainActivityTest.kt```, if you check for example one of the tests you can discover how we are using Kodein to override the dependencies.
+You can find it in ```MainActivityTest.kt```.
+If you check one of the tests you can discover how we are using Kodein to override the dependencies.

 ```java
 @Mock private lateinit var applicationScopeClass: ApplicationScopeClass